-There are a few types of POE depending on the power that is required and although its important to get the correct amount of power for your camera or other POE device in order for it to work correctly, you wont damage anything by using the wrong POE unit.
+There are a few types of POE depending on the power that is required and the distance you need to send it.
+Normal POE standards are good for up to 100 metres but for very long runs you really need EPOE.
+Although its important to get the correct amount of power for your camera or other POE device in order for it to work correctly, you wont damage anything by using the wrong POE unit.
 That is if you need 20 Watts for the device and plug a 30 Watt POE unit on to it, the camera will still only draw its 20 watts and will work fine with 10 Watts to spare.
 If you only put a 10 Watt POE unit on to a camera needing 20 Watts then the camera would simply not work as there would not be enough power for - but again no damage will be done to either component.

 So here are the different POE standards:-